 In the continental U.S., AT&T provides a toll-free customer helpline 24 hours a day.
 Call the AT&T Helpline at 1 800 628-2888 if you need assistance when installing your system.

-Outside the continental U.S., contact your local AT&T Authorized Dealer.
+Outside the continental U.S., contact your AT&T Representative or local Authorized Dealer.

 Installing the Hardware

 Contents